sara-nl/course-module-qcg-pilotjob/hands-on/README.md

 ## Structure of QCG-PilotJob on Snellius
 QCG-PilotJob on Snellius requires 3 files:
-1. **Slurm job script** - loads the module environment and runs the QCG-PilotJob python script.
+1. **Slurm job script** - defines resources, loads the module environment and runs the QCG-PilotJob python script.

 2. **QCG-PilotJob python script** - invokes the job manager that aggregates all jobs along with the resources and conditions defined by the user.